rustinpeace91/dnd5charsheetAngular/dnd5charsheet/README.md

 # TODO LIST
-- impliment character sheet as a seperate component
 - impliment Reactive form as part of character sheet using two way binding
 - use seperate dynamic form to use character input
 - attempt to upgrade to Angular 14